What Is a Registered Investment Advisor?

-Each registered investment advisor is represented by individual men and women who have met whatever licensing or examination requirements enforced by the regulatory body overseeing the firm itself, which is often either the Series 65 or the Series 66 + the Series 7.
-Sometimes, these requirements can be waived when the person possesses an advanced professional certification such as being a Chartered Financial Analyst, or CFA.
+Each registered investment advisor is represented by people who have met the licensing or examination requirements enforced by the regulatory body overseeing the firm itself, which is often either the Series 65 or the Series 66 + the Series 7.
+Sometimes, these requirements can be waived when the person has an advanced professional certification such as being a Chartered Financial Analyst, or CFA.
 In the case of independent RIAs, the representative is often the owner or partner of the firm itself.

 For larger financial institutions, the RIA is most likely a subsidiary of the parent holding company.

 One of the things that make registered investment advisors different from other firms is that it is bound by a fiduciary duty.
 It is the highest standard of care under the American legal system and requires that the RIA always put the interest of the client above its own.
 This is a much more stringent rule than the "suitability" standard to which stock brokers are held on taxable accounts.

 How Does a Registered Investment Advisor Function in the Real World?

 In the old days, a registered investment advisor would likely be staffed with a highly skilled asset manager who can invest client money in individual stocks, bonds, REITs, and other securities without having to outsource the job to a third-party; a person of sufficient knowledge and experience to analyze balance sheets, income statements, annual reports and 10-K forms, proxy statements, and other disclosures to decide what opportunities represent the best long-term, risk-adjusted probabilities of providing good returns to clients.